 - Some other medicines that may interact with tranylcypromine include disulfiram and diabetes medicine.

 - Do not drink alcohol while you are using this medicine.
 Limit how much caffeine you drink or eat.

 - Avoid foods and drinks that are high in tyramine, because your blood pressure could get dangerously high.
 Your doctor should give you a complete list.
 In general, do not eat anything aged or fermented, such as most cheese, most alcohol, cured meat (such as salami), sauerkraut, and soy sauce.
 Check the expiration dates on packages.
 Tyramine levels get higher as food gets older or if it has not been refrigerated properly.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have Parkinson's disease, angina (chest pain), kidney disease, diabetes, or epilepsy.
-Your doctor also needs to know if you have schizophrenia, overactive thyroid, or a history of drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have Parkinson disease, kidney disease, diabetes, epilepsy, overactive thyroid, or a history of drug or alcohol addiction.